 The absolute pinnacle of Andalusian cuisine has to be the Jamón.
 There are four classifications of Jamón Ibérico, made from the Ibérico breed pig.
 The classifications reflect the breed of pig, the per cent of pure Ibérico genetics in the pig and the quantity of acorns they eat (the word “acorns” is translated as “bellota”).

 Ibérico de Bellota hams are from Ibérico pigs that are essentially free-range and live outdoors most of their lives.
 In the last three months before they are butchered, they spend their time feasting on the acorns in the region of Dehesa.
 The ham is then cured and left to age for up to 4 years.

 The ham that is produced from these pigs is unique in the world: it is a nutty, rich melt in your mouth slice.
 The ham is deeply marbled with fat which contains healthy mono triglycerides (like olive oil) that melt at room temperature.
 Jamón Ibérico de Bellota as is known as the “Beluga caviar of hams.”

 Jamón Serrano comes from white pigs of the Duroc or Landrace breeds.
 These pigs are raised on farms, rather than open ranges, and fed a diet of cereals.
 They are cured in Spain for 8 months to two years.

-Tapa are generally speaking small plates of a variety of appetizers (served all over Spain but highly praised here in Andalusia) that can be ordered direct from the menu in some restaurants or Tapas Bars these usually come at a cost of one Euro or so.
+Tapa is generally speaking small plates of a variety of appetizers (served all over Spain but highly praised here in Andalusia) that can be ordered direct from the menu in some restaurants or Tapas Bars these usually come at a cost of one Euro or so.
 Some places offer a small selection of 4 or 5 tapas that are free with a drink.

 If you really want to explore Andalusian Cuisine then you need to look into some of the awesome food tours that are available.
-This information is taken from their websites and a fantastic way to really experience the food of this region with experts.
+This information is taken from their websites and is a fantastic way to really experience the food of this region with experts.